nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_perm_stop.md

 1. Select the **permanent stop** button.
 2. Choose a cancellation **reason** from the drop-down list.
 3. Read the **benefits section** to the subscriber.
 If the subscriber agrees to the suggested solution, select **helpful: yes** and stop this procedure.
 Otherwise, select **helpful: no** and continue to the next step.
 4. Present the offer(s) to the subscriber.
-If the subscriber agrees to an offer, select **helpful: yes** and stop this procedure.
+If the subscriber agrees to an offer, select it, choose when to implement the offer (`Change Immediately`, `Change Next Billing Cycle`, `Schedule Change`), then select **helpful: yes** to confirm the change.
+End the procedure.
+The updated offer is processed in real-time with the circulation system.
 Otherwise, select **helpful: no** and continue to the next step.
-If a subscriber agrees to an offer (typically a downgrade), the updated offer is processed in real-time with the circulation system.
-5. Read the displayed message to the subscriber and choose when to stop the subscription, immediately, at the next billing cycle, or on a specific date.
+5. Read the displayed message to the subscriber and choose when to stop the subscription (`Change Immediately`, `Change Next Billing Cycle`, `Schedule Change`).
 If scheduling for a future date, select a date. **Note**: if the subscription is in grace, the end date will be immediate.
 6. Confirm the disclaimer text to the subscriber and select **submit**.
 The permanent stop is processed in real-time with the circulation system.

 ### Cancel a Permanent Stop